Astoria Yard’s WW II YMS Minesweepers

 The Salvage Chief-Still Going Strong at 70

-When an empty fuel barge went on the rocks of North Head last month, the US Coast Guard and Washington State Department of Ecology were in charge of a salvage effort led by Sause Brothers (owners of the barge) and … Continue reading
+When an empty fuel barge went on the rocks of North Head last month, the US Coast Guard and Washington State Department of Ecology were in charge of a salvage effort led by Sause Brothers (owners of the barge) and Foss Maritime (owners of the tug).
+They in turn called in two oil-spill response organizations… Continue reading The Salvage Chief-Still Going Strong at 70

 2011: Black Ball’s Port Angeles-Victoria Ferry Coho Turns 50